 The Origins of the Berlin Blockade

-1. World War II aftermath: After the defeat of Nazi Germany in 1945, the country was divided into four zones of occupation, controlled by the Allies: the United States, the Soviet Union, Great Britain, and France.
-Similarly, Berlin, the capital city, was divided into four sectors.
-This division was initially intended to be temporary, allowing for the eventual reunification of Germany.
+- World War II aftermath: As defeated Nazi Germany was divided into four zones of occupation by the Allies — the United States, the Soviet Union, Great Britain and France — in 1945.
+Likewise, the capital Berlin was divided into four sectors.
+The idea when this division was created was for it to be temporary, in order to eventually reunite the German states.

-2. Political ideology clash: As the post-war years went by, ideological differences between the Western Allies and the Soviet Union became increasingly apparent.
-The United States and Western European countries embraced capitalism and democratic principles, while the Soviet Union pursued communism and authoritarian rule.
-This led to growing tensions between these opposing powers.
+- Political ideology clash: Ideological differences between the Western Allies and the Soviet Union became ever more evident as the post war years passed.
+Capitalism, democratic principles, Soviet Union reach for communism, authoritarian rule: The United States and Western European countries adopted capitalism, the Soviet Union pursued communism — and authoritarian rule.
+As a result, these opposing powers were becoming more and more tense.

 The Berlin Blockade

-4. Soviet response: Frustrated by the establishment of a democratic West Germany, the Soviet Union sought to gain control over all of Berlin.
-In June 1948, they cut off all land and water access to West Berlin, effectively surrounding the city.
-This marked the beginning of the Berlin Blockade.
+- Soviet response: The Soviet Union was frustrated by the setting up of a democratic West Germany, and wanted to hold all of Berlin.
+In June 1948, they surrounded West Berlin with cut off all land and water access to the city.
+It was the start of the Berlin Blockade.

 The Berlin Airlift

-6. Western response: In response to the blockade, the United States, along with its allies, initiated the Berlin Airlift.
-From June 1948 to May 1949, cargo planes flew thousands of tons of supplies into West Berlin.
-This massive airlift operation demonstrated the commitment of the Western Allies to support West Berlin’s freedom and highlighted the stark contrast between Western and Eastern ideologies.
+- Western response: In answer to the blockade, the United States, joined by its allies, launched the Berlin Airlift.
+Thousand of tons of supplies were flown from cargo planes into West Berlin from June 1948 to May 1949.
+The operation of this massive airlift proved the commitment of the Western Allies to support the West Berlin’s freedom and contrasted the West and East ideologies.

 The End of the Blockade